thegricean/partitivesome/corpus/data/all/README.md

 ```

 ...open in excel and mark all the crap, save to swbdext_badNPs.txt, then remove dos line endings:

 ```
 python dos2unix.py swbdext_badNPs.txt swbdext_badNPs-unix.txt
 ```

-3. preprocess in R using processAll1.R: create a column CorrectedHead to get frequency, conditional probs and info measures for, save to swbdext_correctedhead.txt and re-upload to slate
+Preprocess in R using processAll1.R: create a column CorrectedHead to get frequency, conditional probs and info measures for, save to swbdext_correctedhead.txt and re-upload to slate

 ```
 scp swbdext_correctedhead.txt slate:./projects/some/all/results/swbdext.tab